miqdaadp/crossplane-composition-tester/README.md

+## Miqdaad Comments #

+=>> After checking the main code and the way everything is setup , I set the composition file , defination files and other important claim files  in the similar pattern.

+==>> Tried creating demo roles and policies in AWS using the cross plane.
+==>> The composition file and BDD (policy-schedule-feature)is updated accordingly.
+==>> Secrets and other important yaml is added in repo as well for your reference.

+There is a file which is resource_created.txt under composition-tests/policy-scheduler.
+Updated all the resources created on my test kubernetes cluster.

+Challenges faced:

+==>> Somehow all the tests are not executed successfully as when i did some changes to composition file it goes into waiting state.

+    Schedule Until:  2025-03-15T07:35:05Z
+Status:
+  Conditions:
+    Last Transition Time:  2025-03-14T08:03:49Z
+    Reason:                ReconcileSuccess
+    Status:                True
+    Type:                  Synced
+    Last Transition Time:  2025-03-14T08:03:49Z
+    Message:               Claim is waiting for composite resource to become Ready
+    Reason:                Waiting
+    Status:                False
+    Type:                  Ready

 # Crossplane Composition Tester
 Test Crossplane compositions implemented with composition functions using BDD (Behavior Driven Development).
 If you're not familiar with BDD, check out [this](https://cucumber.io/docs/bdd/).